olgaminaeva/gen-ai-coding/episodes/code-generation-optimization.md

 - For effective use, try to give clear and detailed prompts.
 While simple requests like “Fix this” or “Refactor” can work well due to context awareness, more specific instructions like “Write a function that takes two inputs of type Diffable and implements the Myers diff algorithm” can yield even better results.

-- Always review AI-generated docstrings to ensure they accurately reflect the purpose and parameters of the function.
+- Always review AI-generated code to ensure they accurately reflect the purpose and parameters of the function.

 ::::::::::::::::::::::::::::::::::::: challenge